Protecting patient privacy

 Q: If I would like to request a copy of my medical record, what should I do?

 A: You can access the form that you must fill out to request a copy of your medical records by clicking here.
 Submit the completed form to the individual who is responsible for medical records in the facility from which you are requesting the records.

 Q: Will all of my information be included in the response to my request for medical information?

-A: Most of the information in your medical record will be included in the response to your request.
+A: Using the authorization form referenced above, you may limit the request to only specific dates of service.
+Most of the information in your medical record pertaining to those particular dates of service will be included in the response to your request.
 However, certain portions of your record, such as psychotherapy notes, may not be included in the response.
-For further information on this restriction, please click here.

 Q: How do I request an amendment to my medical information?

 A: You may request an amendment to your medical record if you believe that information in your record is inaccurate.
 Subject to your health care provider’s discretion and applicable law, we will do our best to accommodate all reasonable requests.
 To request an amendment, please click on the following link to access the form you must complete and submit: Request for Amendment of Protected Health Information